edensalt/library/README.md

 ## Skills demonstrated

 - Objects and object constructors
-- DOM manipulation
+- DOM manipulation and JS event listeners
+- JS arrays and for loops
 - Forms
-- For loops
 - CSS grid